-Before ordering vaccines, determine your practice's need.
+Before you can order vaccines for your practice, you will need to know what your needs are.
 Having too many of any type of vaccine can lead to spoilage and wastage.
-However, having too few vaccines available may lead to some patients missing out on receiving an on-time immunization.
+With vaccines being rather expensive, this should always be avoided.
+However, if you have too few vaccines available, some patients might miss out on receiving an on-time immunization.
 The following steps can help you determine how much vaccine to order:

-- Review past records to determine how often you've ordered previously and to decide how much inventory you want to keep on hand.
-Your vaccine representatives can be good resources.
+- Decide how much inventory you want to keep on hand by reviewing past records and determining how often you want to order.
+Your vaccines representatives can be good resources.

-- Conduct weekly inventories to ensure limited lost or wasted vaccines.
+- Conduct frequent inventories to ensure limited lost or wasted vaccines.

 - View the Vaccine Storage and Handling page for more information on managing your inventory.